-People with knee pain often make the mistake of starting with stretching their leg muscles.
+People with knee pain often make the mistake of starting by stretching their leg muscles.
 When there is muscle weakness in the leg, the other muscles around the knee try to compensate.
 They shorten and tighten up in an attempt to provide stability themselves to control knee movement.

 People often ask how to know if the are working at the right level with their knee exercise plan.
 Everyone is different depending on the cause of their knee problem, age, fitness level, and the strength of each muscle.
 My advice is start slowly and gradually build up.